Roomba not connecting to WiFi? (No More Frustration)

 power rebooting vacuum

-Most tech specialists recommend a basic restart as the initial solution before attempting any complex fixing.
-The reason being, software-based devices frequently experience temporary faults that hinder normal operation.
+I always recommend a basic restart as the initial solution before attempting any complex fixing.

 • Press and hold the HOME and SPOT Clean buttons for 10 seconds